AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 >[!NOTE]
 >
->If you were using the older version of Triggers Integration (using Legacy JWT tokens), and you reached here to configure some other feature, you should also add the Adobe IO API for "Adobe Analytics"(in step 1) to automatically migrate to the new Triggers Authentication as well.
+>If you are using the older version of Triggers Integration using Legacy JWT tokens, you should also add the Adobe IO API for [!DNL Adobe Analytics] detailed in the first step to automatically migrate to the new Triggers Authentication.